This week’s Sunday Stills challenge theme is ‘Paths.’ (See more offerings here.)

 These photos were taken during a hike I took a couple of years back.
 The top photo shows the view from the part of the trail that follows the rim of the crater before it descends to the crater floor.
-Top left, shows two hikers heading out across the crater floor.
+The second photo shows two hikers heading out across the crater floor.
 The dark hill in the background is Pu‘u Pua‘i where a 1959 eruption poured lava out into the crater.
-Bottom left shows hikers near the center of the crater where the path winds through broken areas of the crater floor.
+The third photo shows hikers near the center of the crater where the path winds through broken areas of the crater floor.
 Below, cairns mark the trail across a flat area of the crater that leads to the switchback trail which takes hikers back up to the crater rim.

 For more information about Hawaii Volcanoes National Park, go to nps.gov/havo/.